induane/asinine-website/topics/about/5_contrib.rst

 and more.
 Her writing has won 3 Bards and Sages Awards, 2 New Apple Awards, 2 Missouri Writer's Guild Awards, and a Summer Indie Book Award.
-She is a current member of the Missouri Writer's Guild, SCBWI, and works mostly with children's stories, non-fiction, and a little spec fic.
+She is a current member of the Missouri Writer's Guild, SCBWI, and works mostly with children's stories, non-fiction, and a little specfic.
 As a dyslexic Wiccan, Jess loves all types of people but sometimes writes about Pagan issues and the fun of a brain that works differently.